MozillaFoundation/mozfest-plaza/content/help/en.md

 -   **Thursday, 13 June:**
 	- The final day for MozFest House Amsterdam starts again at 09:00.
 Sessions close at 18:00, but the show isn’t over.
 At 19:00 the doors open at the Tolhuistuin club for our [Songs of the Living](https://schedule.mozillafestival.org/session/DCAZCT-1) concert.
 This immersive performance, led by Toshi Reagon and a culmination of 3 community choirs and many local artists, is included in your festival ticket.

-The final day for MozFest House Amsterdam starts again at 09:00.
-Sessions close at 18:00, but the show isn’t over.
-At 19:00 the doors open at the Tolhuistuin club for our [Songs of the Living](https://schedule.mozillafestival.org/session/DCAZCT-1) concert.
-This immersive performance, led by Toshi Reagon and a culmination of 3 community choirs and many local artists, is included in your festival ticket.

 If you’re keen on singing, you can be part of this musical journey and join the choir rehearsals happening June 8 and 10 in Amsterdam and June 9 in Rotterdam.
 [Sign up here.](https://www.mozillafestival.org/en/songs-of-the-living/)